sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

   choices.
 I took some guidance from the existing compressed instruction extension to keep it in roughly the right place, but my changes may add their own implications.

+### Variations
+* For `mem,mem` the immediate could be smaller and the pair of destination registers could be arbitrary, consistent with the arithmetic instructions which share both source registers.
+* `op.full rd,rs,rs ; =~op.full =rd,=rd,rs` is also 25 bits and could probably be more use in that it doesn't corrupt the original sources.  just have to pick a sensible `~op.full`.

 ### Questions
 * I didn't do anything about an optimisation using the same rd for both